gutelfuldead/buildroot_fmcomms_gnuradio/README.md

 Platform has already been profiled by volk and is available in `/home/fmcomms/.volk/volk_config`

-Scripts are pre-populated to test a loopback nbfm signal and stream the data to a host computer.
+Scripts are pre-populated to test a loopback wbfm signal and stream the data to a host computer.
+The GNU Radio flowchart to be used on the host PC can be found in `buildroot_fmcomms_gnuradio/pcstream`.

+Ensure ZedBoard is connected via hub with the PC and the PC is on the appropriate network settings to communicate with the aforementioned zedboard network settings.

 Gnuradio example files in: `/home/fmcomms/gnuradio/`